- 1. What is a Conservatory?

 - Build up to the damp course.
 This will be your conservatory floor level.
 Make sure it’s even.

-With the right tools and knowledge, you too can build your own conservatory on your back yard.
+With the right tools and knowledge, you too can build your own conservatory in your back yard.
 One step at a time and lots of good effort.

 - Place external sills.
-Position the sills on top of the dwarf-wall.
-The pre-ordered sills should be a customized measurement to your property.
+Position the sills on top of the dwarf wall.
+The pre-ordered sills should be a customised measurement to your property.

 - Secure all frames.
 The first frame needs to be secured to the house.
 Do the same for the rest starting from the house and connecting outward, until they meet from the two sides.

 - Put up doors.
 Door fitting can be tricky, but with your pre-ordered supplies, the door should fit right into place, like a piece of a puzzle.

 - Place the roof ridge.
 Your custom made roof ridge needs to be placed right on top of the frames.
 It should be the exact measurements you need.

 - Add roof rafters.
 Fit the roof rafters in between the roof ridge and hip bars.

 - Fit guttering.
 Just like your house, the conservatory also needs gutters in order to keep the roof well maintained for a longer period.